Account

 How much money do I need to start commodity trading?

-The amount of money you will need to start commodity trading depends on the broker and the type of account you open.
-At ADSS, we offer three live account types: Classic, Elite, and Elite+.
-You can open a Classic account with a minimum deposit of $100, an Elite account with a minimum deposit of $100,000, and an Elite+ account with a minimum deposit of $250,000.
-Each account tier comes with its own benefits, such as leveraged trading and dedicated customer support.
+The amount of money you will need to start commodity trading depends on the commodity broker and the type of account you open.
+At ADSS, we offer three live account types: Classic, Elite, and Pro.
+You can open a Classic account with a minimum deposit of 100 USD, and an Elite or Pro account with a minimum deposit of 100,000 USD.
+Each account tier comes with its own benefits, such as competitive spreads, leveraged trading, and dedicated customer support.
 To learn more, you can check out our account tiers.

 What are some popular commodities I can trade?

 Some popular instruments in the commodity market include gold, crude oil, and natural gas.
 Gold has been a highly valued precious metal for centuries and today is considered a safe investment in times of economic uncertainty.
 On the other hand, crude oil and natural gas are vital energy sources that are in constant and high demand globally for transportation and heating purposes.
-At ADSS, you can trade commodities in the metals and energy sectors with CFDs and other derivatives, commission-free.
+At ADSS, you can participate in online commodity trading with CFDs on metals, energy, and agricultural products.

 Why trade commodities?